 With your forearms on the ground and elbows directly under your shoulders (or in a pushup position), brace every muscle of your body (especially those glutes!) and hold a perfectly straight line for 10 seconds on, 2–5 seconds off.
 If you cannot complete a 10-second plank without your hips sagging, move your knees to the ground.

 Stand with your feet directly under your hips.
 Take a long step forward with one foot and bend both knees until your back knee touches the ground.
 Make sure you keep a straight line from your knee to your ankle on your front leg, and lean forward slightly to prevent arching your lower back.
 Return to the starting position and repeat with the opposite leg.

 Stand tall.
 Push your hips back and bend at the knees to lower into a squat.
 Once your thighs are parallel to the floor, push through your feet to explode upward, driving your arms overhead.
 Land softly and repeat.

-While on your forearms, maintain a straight and active plank while taking a “step” with the right forearm and right leg to the right, and return with the left forearm and left leg to the left.
+While on your forearms, maintain a straight and active plank while taking a “step” by straightening the right arm to a plank position, then return to a forearm plank and repeat.

 Begin in a lunge position with your front thigh parallel to the floor.
 To initiate the movement, jump explosively through your front leg and switch your legs midair.
 Land softly.